CDCgov/flu-nursing-home-model/README.md

 This repository contains code required to reproduce results from the following paper:

-Sinead E. Morris$^1$, Casey M. Zipfel$^1$, Komal Peer, Zachary J. Madewell, Stephan Brenner, Shikha Garg, Prabasaj Paul, Rachel B. Slayton, Matthew Biggerstaff (*In Revision*) Modeling the impacts of antiviral prophylaxis strategies in mitigating seasonal influenza outbreaks in nursing homes
+Sinead E. Morris\*, Casey M. Zipfel\*, Komal Peer, Zachary J. Madewell, Stephan Brenner, Shikha Garg, Prabasaj Paul, Rachel B. Slayton, Matthew Biggerstaff (*In Revision*) Modeling the impacts of antiviral prophylaxis strategies in mitigating seasonal influenza outbreaks in nursing homes

-$^1$Contributed equally
+\*Contributed equally

 There are no original data associated with this work.